 Once you have obtained a medical marijuana license, you are free to purchase CBD through an online retailer or from a local dispensary.

 As a patient of Illinois’ medical marijuana program, you are legally allowed to buy 2.5 ounces every two weeks and grow up to 5 plants at home.

-Some of the best spots to find CBD in Illinois include vape stores, head shops, and natural health outlets.
+Dispensaries will be the best place to find CBD in Illinois but it’s available in other places, like vape stores, head shops, and natural health outlets.

 We have made a shortlist of great local stores where you can find CBD.
 See if you can find your city!

 All of these stores may carry a selection of good CBD products for your needs.
 However, if you’re having trouble tracking down the right product for you locally, hop online and see what you can find.